Nephilim: Fallen angels

 The earliest statement in a secondary commentary explicitly interpreting this to mean that angelic beings mated with humans can be traced to the rabbinical Targum Pseudo-Jonathan and it has since become especially commonplace in modern Christian commentaries.
 This line of interpretation finds additional support in the text of Genesis 6:4, which juxtaposes the sons of God (male gender, divine nature) with the daughters of men (female gender, human nature).
 From this parallelism it could be inferred that the sons of God are understood as some superhuman beings.

 The New American Bible commentary draws a parallel to the Epistle of Jude and the statements set forth in Genesis, suggesting that the Epistle refers implicitly to the paternity of Nephilim as heavenly beings who came to earth and had sexual intercourse with women.
 The footnotes of the Jerusalem Bible suggest that the biblical author intended the Nephilim to be an "anecdote of a superhuman race".
+Superhuman, in this context, refers to the extremity of their wickedness.

 Some Christian commentators have argued against this view, citing Jesus's statement that angels do not marry.
-Others believe that Jesus was only referring to angels in heaven.
+Others disagree since Jesus also compared angels to men, thus implying the former's ability to have sex.
+Angels are also never explicitly described as being incapable of marriage.
+The absence of marriage among angels can be thus compared to wilful celibacy.

-Evidence cited in favor of the fallen angels interpretation includes the fact that the phrase "the sons of God" (Hebrew: בְּנֵי הָֽאֱלֹהִים; or "sons of the gods") is used twice outside of Genesis chapter 6, in the Book of Job (1:6 and 2:1) where the phrase explicitly references angels.
+Evidence cited in favor of the fallen angels interpretation includes the fact that the phrase "the sons of God" (Hebrew: בְּנֵי הָֽאֱלֹהִים; or "sons of the gods") is used twice outside of Genesis 6, in the Book of Job (1:6 and 2:1) where the phrase explicitly references angels.
 The Septuagint manuscript Codex Alexandrinus reading of Genesis 6:2 renders this phrase as "the angels of God" while Codex Vaticanus reads "sons".

-Targum Pseudo-Jonathan identifies the Nephilim as Shemihaza and the angels in the name list from 1 Enoch.
+Another modern view that aligns with the fallen angel interpretation includes Nephilim being the offspring of demon-possessed men and women.